ellysh/video-game-bots/InGameBots/example.md

 1. The bot has precise information about the game objects.
 There is very low probability that the bot will make mistakes.

 2. The bot has a lot of ways to modify a state of the game objects.
-Possible options are: to simulate the player actions, to write new the values directlry to the game memory, to call the internal game functions.
+Possible options are: to simulate the player actions, to write new the values directly to the game memory, to call the internal game functions.

 This is the list of disadvantages of in-game bots: